hibiken/asynq/tools/asynq/README.md

 Example:

-    asynqmon cancel bnogo8gt6toe23vhef0g
+    asynq cancel bnogo8gt6toe23vhef0g

 ## Config File

 You can use a config file to set default values for the flags.
 This is useful, for example when you have to connect to a remote redis server.

-By default, `asynqmon` will try to read config file located in `$HOME/.asynqmon.(yaml|json)`.
+By default, `asynq` will try to read config file located in `$HOME/.asynq.(yaml|json)`.
 You can specify the file location via `--config` flag.

 Config file example: